Sdrs81/Task_Page-ReactJS/README.md

-# Photo Search Page - React.Js Project
+# Task Page - React.Js Project

 The technologies and methods that used in this project are as follows: